 (j) Annual Consolidated Financial Statement.
 "Annual Consolidated Financial Statements" means a copy of the annual report of the relevant person containing audited consolidated financial statements for such party's fiscal year certified by independent auditors and prepared in accordance with Generally Accepted Accounting Principles (GAAP) as currently used and accepted in the United States.

 (k) Reference Market-makers.
-The definition of “Reference Market-makers” in Section 14 is hereby amended by deleting clause (b) thereof.: (i) deleting “to the extent practicable” from the fourth line thereof, (ii) deleting in the fourth line thereof after the word "dealers" the words "having an office in the same city" and (iii) replacing such words with the words "who enter into transactions similar in nature to Transactions.”
+The definition of “Reference Market-makers” in Section 14 is hereby amended by deleting clause (b) thereof and adding in the second line thereof after the word "dealers" the words "who enter into transactions similar in nature to Transactions and are".: (i) deleting “to the extent practicable” from the fourth line thereof, (ii) deleting in the fourth line thereof after the word "dealers" the words "having an office in the same city" and (iii) replacing such words with the.”

 (l) Local Business Days.
 For all purposes of this Agreement and all Transactions entered into hereunder, Local Business Days are days on which U.S. commercial banks are open for business in New York, New York, Houston, Texas and Philadelphia, Pennsylvania.

-Waiver of Jury Trial.
+(m) Waiver of Jury Trial.
 Each party waives, to the fullest extent permitted by applicable law, any right it may have to a trial by jury in respect of any suit, action or proceeding relating to this agreement or any credit support document or any transaction.

-() Confidentiality.
-The contents of this Agreement and all other documents relating to this Agreement, and any information made available by one party or its Credit Support Provider to the other party or its Credit Support Provider with respect to this Agreement is confidential and shall not be disclosed to any third party (nor shall any public announcement relating to this Agreement be made by either party), except for such information (i) as may become generally available to the public, (ii) as may be required or appropriate in response to any summons, subpoena, or otherwise in connection with any litigation or to comply with any applicable law, order, regulation, ruling, or accounting disclosure rule or standard, (iii) as may be obtained from a non-confidential source that disclosed such information in a manner that did not violate its obligations to the non-disclosing party or its Credit Support Provider in making such disclosure, or (iv) as may be furnished to the disclosing party’s Affiliates, and to each of such person’s auditors, attorneys, advisors or lenders which are required to keep the information that is disclosed in confidence.
+(n) Confidentiality.
+The contents of this Agreement and all other documents relating to this Agreement, and any information made available by one party or its Credit Support Provider to the other party or its Credit Support Provider with respect to this Agreement is confidential and shall not be disclosed to any third party (nor shall any public announcement relating to this Agreement be made by either party), except for such information (i) as may become generally available to the public, (ii) as may be required or appropriate in response to any summons, subpoena, or otherwise in connection with any litigation or to comply with any applicable law, order, regulation, ruling, or accounting disclosure rule or standard, (iii) as may be obtained from a non-confidential source that disclosed such information in a manner that did not violate its obligations to the non-disclosing party or its Credit Support Provider in making such disclosure, or (iv) as may be furnished to such party's auditors, attorneys, advisors or lenders which are required to keep the information that is disclosed in confidence.

-() Applicable Rate.
+(o) Applicable Rate.
 The definition of “Applicable Rate” set forth in Section 14 is hereby amended by adding to the end of Subsection (b) of the definition after the word “Rate” the following provision: “; provided, however, that if the payee is a Defaulting Party for purposes of Section 6(e), then the rate shall be the Non-default Rate.”

-() Limitation of Rate.
+(p) Limitation of Rate.
 Notwithstanding any provision to the contrary contained in this Agreement, in no event shall the Default Rate, Non-default Rate, or Termination Rate exceed the maximum non-usurious interest rate, if any, that at any time or from time to time may be contracted for, taken, reserved, charged, or received on the subject indebtedness under the law applicable to such party.

 Part 6